 - If you want to mix bread earlier in the day.
 After rising for 8 hours at room temperature, set the covered dough in the refrigerator and bake the next day.
 Remove the dough from the refrigerator to sit out while the oven preheats.

-- To see if your starter is ready, put a small amount in a bowl or cup of water.
+- Feed earlier in the day.
+When it’s bubbly do the test float.
+If it’s runny it’s used up all it’s energy and needs to be fed again before you can use it.
+To see if your starter is ready, put a small amount in a bowl or cup of water.
 If it floats it’s ready!

-- Your bread can be cooked in a cold dutch oven but I like the color I get from preheating my lidded pot.
+- Your bread can be cooked in a cold dutch oven but I like the color and rise I get from preheating my lidded pot.